Sargates/Vulkan-Engine-cpp/README.md

 for linux, additionally include the `run` directive to run the program automatically after compilation.

 ## Dependencies
+> :information_source: The include GLFW for Linux may not work correctly, install `libglfw3` with your distribution's package manager if it doesn't.
+Also you probably need to install the validation layers on linux.

-> Tested on MinGW-w64 version 8.0.0 (GCC 10.3) and GCC 13.2
+Tested on MinGW-w64 version 8.0.0 (GCC 10.3) and GCC 13.2

 Either GCC or a modern MinGW C++ compiler.
 Every required library is included.
 Your computer **must** support the Vulkan API. \
-To compile for Windows, as stated above, a MinGW compiler is required. **The included GLFW library is built for MinGW not MSVC** but you can always modify the Makefile and link the program to your local GLFW library manually. \
+To compile for Windows, as stated above, a MinGW compiler is required. **The included GLFW dll library is built for MinGW not MSVC** but you can always modify the Makefile and link the program to your local GLFW library manually. \

 Modify the Makefile as necessary.
 At the very least, the top-level directives are marginally readable.